Surprise Truck Accident Lawyers

 A truck collision can have detrimental effects for all parties involved and can certainly be life-altering, potentially leaving victims with serious, critical injuries.
 If an accident is caused by the negligence, recklessness, or oversight or a truck driver or truck company, the accident victim can pursue compensation.
 Negligence must be proven in any personal injury case, and without appropriate evidence or witness testimony, this may be difficult to do.

-The knowledgeable Husband and Wife Law Team at the Breyer Law Offices, P.C. have years of experience helping truck accident victims obtain the compensation they need to recover from a devastating crash.
+The Husband & Wife Law Team have years of experience helping truck accident victims obtain the compensation they need to recover from a devastating crash.
 Compensation can be sought for things like lost wages, medical bills, or pain and suffering.
-Our Surprise personal injury attorneys will work hard to obtain justice for you while you focus on healing.
+Our Surprise auto accident attorneys will work hard to obtain justice for you while you focus on healing.
 For a free consultation regarding your accident case, please call our law firm at (623) 930-8064 today.